 Combining the unique bilingual nature of the workforce with its strong work ethic, loyalty and overall lower costs, Cornwall’s demographics makes a strong argument to locate in the region.

-The 2016 Census is the most accurate survey of Cornwall’s population, and is due to be updated with the results from the 2021 Census.
-Until then, 2016 Census Data can be accessed here:
+The 2021 Census is the most accurate survey of Cornwall’s population, with more information to be released as Statistics Canada processes the results of the census.
+The latest Census Data can be accessed here: